tableau/community-tableau-server-insights/README.md

 ### Compatibility

 Use this chart to determine what version of each data source you need, based on the version of Tableau Server that you are running.
-Click the link to go to the appropriate .twb file.
+Right-click the appropriate link and select "Save link as" to download the .twb file.

 <table border=0 cellpadding=0 cellspacing=0 width=1033980 style='border-collapse:
  collapse;table-layout:fixed;width:775485pt'>